HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Abstract

 \section{Abstract}

-Single-cell transcriptomics has become a great source for data-driven insights into biology, enabling the use of advanced deep learning methods to understand cellular heterogeneity and transcriptional regulation at the single-cell level.
-With the advent of spatial transcriptomics data we have the promise of learning about cells within a tissue context as it provides both spatial coordinates and transcriptomic readouts.
-However, existing models either ignore spatial resolution or the gene regulatory information.
-Gene regulation in cells can change depending on microenvironmental cues from neighboring cells, but existing models neglect gene regulatory patterns with hierarchical dependencies across levels of abstraction.
-In order to create contextualized representations of cells and genes from spatial transcriptomics data, we introduce HEIST, a hierarchical graph transformer-based foundation model for spatial transcriptomics and proteomics data.
-HEIST models tissue as spatial cellular neighborhood graphs, and each cell is, in turn, modeled as a gene regulatory network graph.
-The framework includes a hierarchical graph transformer that performs cross-level message passing and message passing within levels.
-HEIST is pre-trained on 22.3M cells from 124 tissues across 15 organs using spatially-aware contrastive learning and masked auto-encoding objectives.
-Unsupervised analysis of HEIST representations of cells, shows that it effectively encodes the microenvironmental influences in cell embeddings, enabling the discovery of spatially-informed subpopulations that prior models fail to differentiate.
-Further, HEIST achieves state-of-the-art results on four downstream task such as clinical outcome prediction, cell type annotation, gene imputation, and spatially-informed cell clustering across multiple technologies, highlighting the importance of hierarchical modeling and GRN-based representations.
+Single-cell transcriptomics and proteomics have become a great source for data-driven insights into biology, enabling the use of advanced deep learning methods to understand cellular heterogeneity and gene expression at the single-cell level.
+With the advent of spatial-omics data, we have the promise of characterizing cells within their tissue context as it provides both spatial coordinates and intra-cellular transcriptional or protein counts.
+Beyond transcriptomics, proteomics offers a complementary view by directly measuring proteins, which are the primary effectors of cellular function and key therapeutic targets.
+However, existing models either ignore the spatial information or the complex genetic and proteomic programs within cells.
+Thus they cannot infer how cell internal regulation adapts to microenvironmental cues.
+Furthermore, these models often utilize fixed gene vocabularies, hindering their generalizability to datasets with different genes than pretraining.
+In this paper, we introduce HEIST, a hierarchical graph transformer foundation model for spatial transcriptomics and proteomics.
+HEIST models tissues as hierarchical graphs.
+The higher level graph is a spatial cell graph, and each cell in turn, is represented by its lower level gene co-expression network graph.
+Rather than using a fixed gene vocabulary, HEIST computes gene embeddings from its co-expression network and cellular context.
+HEIST achieves this by performing both intra-level and cross-level message passing to utilize the hierarchy in its embeddings and can thus generalize to novel datatypes including spatial proteomics without retraining.
+HEIST is pretrained on 22.3M cells from 124 tissues across 15 organs using spatially-aware contrastive and masked autoencoding objectives.
+Unsupervised analysis of HEIST embeddings reveals spatially informed subpopulations missed by prior models.
+Downstream evaluations demonstrate generalizability to proteomics data and state-of-the-art performance in clinical outcome prediction, cell type annotation, and gene imputation across multiple technologies.